DeSisto School: Beginnings

 Michael DeSisto, after being dismissed as director of the Lake Grove School on Long Island, New York, raised $180,000 in advance tuition fees and donations from the parents of students who supported his vision, and encouraged him to open a new school "where he could put his philosophy into practice".
 In 1978, Mike DeSisto was able to get approximately one-third of all the Lake Grove student body, and faculty to leave with him after he was fired by Lake Grove's management.
 These original staff and students served as the nucleus of the new DeSisto at Stockbridge School.
 The school was then established on the 300 acre former campus of the old defunct Stockbridge School (a.k.a.
 The Hanna Estate and Bonnie Brier Farm), in the Berkshires region of Massachusetts, near Tanglewood Music Center, and the Stockbridge Bowl.
 The DeSisto school's program placed heavy emphasis on discipline, structure, and psychological therapy.

 On April 14, 1980, DeSisto opened a second campus in Howey-in-the-Hills Florida named the DeSisto at Howey School.
 DeSisto originally envisioned a string of schools nationally and internationally based on the principles of Gestalt psychology, and his own therapeutic model.
 DeSisto stated that the Stockbridge campus would be his "flagship".
 The DeSisto School would develop a reputation as the place that the wealthy could send their children.
-However, about 20% of the students were not from wealthy families and received funding from their local school districts as special needs students, or their parents/guardians endured financial hardship to send their children to the school.
+However, about 20% of the students were not from wealthy families and received funding from their local school districts as students in special education, or their parents/guardians endured financial hardship to send their children to the school.

 In the late 1970s, and the early 1980s, DeSisto and the DeSisto School were favorably featured in articles in Life, Time, and People magazines.
 DeSisto made a number of appearances on national television with his students, including The Today Show.
 The DeSisto School was often mentioned on Joey Reynolds's radio show.
 Michael DeSisto was a regular guest.
 Reynolds was also a fundraiser for the school, and had one of his children enrolled there.

 In 1987 DeSisto opened a college on the Howey campus, named DeSisto College.
 The experiment was short-lived though when the local government objected.
 The DeSisto School, and some of its students, sued and appealed in federal court unsuccessfully for the college to continue its operations.

 The annual tuition for the DeSisto School in 1978 was $10,000 for room and board excluding costs of therapy and other miscellaneous fees, and expenses.
 The DeSisto School was a 365-day-a-year program.
 Some students were offered trips during the summer months both domestically and to Europe, as well as an academic summer school, a performing arts program, or manual work program on campus.
 At its peak in the late 1980s, the DeSisto School had a combined enrollment of approximately 300 students on the Stockbridge and Howey campuses.
 By 2004 tuition had ballooned to $71,000, and enrollment had dropped to below 30 students before the school's closure.